Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a two-stage concatenated code over ISI-WTCs.
-We have incorporated a trellis code at the inner stage and defined the concept of a superchannel as a joint model for trellis codes at the input of the ISI-WTCs.
-We have designed the inner-stage trellis code so that it transforms the i.u.d. input process into a Markov output process that achieves the constrained secrecy capacity.
-Accordingly, the i.u.d. secure rate of the resulting superchannel asymptotically approaches the constrained secrecy capacity of the constituent ISI-WTC, enabling the two-stage code to exceed the i.u.d. secure rate of the ISI-WTC.
-Numerical results show that, even in finite blocklength regimes, the proposed two-stage~code~can leverage spectral differences between Bob’s and Eve’s channels to achieve positive secure rates despite Eve’s channel having a higher point-to-point unconstrained capacity than Bob’s.
+In this paper, we have first demonstrated the inherent limitation of single-stage LDPC codes in exceeding the i.u.d.\ secure rates over ISI-WTCs.
+To address this limitation, we have then incorporated an inner-stage trellis code and defined the concept of a superchannel as a joint model for trellis codes at the input of the ISI-WTCs.
+By appropriately designing the inner-stage trellis code, the i.u.d.\ sequence produced by the outer-stage LDPC code is transformed into a Markov process that approaches the constrained secrecy capacity.
+Consequently, the i.u.d.\ secure rate of the resulting superchannel asymptotically approaches the constrained secrecy capacity of the underlying ISI-WTC.
+This makes the constrained secrecy capacity achievable by the proposed two-stage code.
+Finally, numerical results show that, even in finite blocklength regimes, the proposed concatenated code can exceed the i.u.d.\ secure rates and leverage spectral differences between Bob's and Eve's channels to achieve positive secure rates despite Eve's channel having a higher point-to-point capacity than Bob's.